Sør-Rogaland District Court

 The court is led by a chief judge (sorenskriver) and several other judges.
 The court is a court of first instance.
 Its judicial duties are mainly to settle criminal cases and to resolve civil litigation as well as bankruptcy.
 The administration and registration tasks of the court include death registration, issuing certain certificates, performing duties of a notary public, and officiating civil wedding ceremonies.
 Cases from this court are heard by a combination of professional judges and lay judges.

 History

-This court was established on 26 April 2021 after the old Dalane District Court, Jæren District Court, and Stavanger District Court were all merged into one court.
+This court was established on 26 April 2021 after the old Dalane District Court, Jæren District Court, and Stavanger District Court were merged into one court.
 The new district court system continues to use the courthouses from the predecessor courts.